 Be picked up by a caregiver so they can be examined by a pediatrician or other health care professional.

-symptoms of monkeypox should talk to their pediatrician or other health care clinician—even if they do not think they had contact with someone who has monkeypox.
+symptoms of mpox should talk to their pediatrician or other health care clinician—even if they do not think they had contact with someone who has mpox.

 Your child may need to be tested for monkeypox if they have a suspicious rash and: